 Maybe being insane wasn't so bad after all.

 Four pairs of light beams, glaring in the cloudy air, swung in unison to probe a vast space beyond.
 They converged on a head – massive, scaly, and violet-coloured – which faced them about twenty metres away, more than twice their height above ground.

 By the Gods!
 Large?
 It was huge!
 The telescope hadn’t done the beast justice.
-It was so much bigger up close that It didn’t seem possible it could fit through the tunnel.
+It was so much bigger up close that it didn’t seem possible it could fit through the tunnel.

-Its snout, two metres long, reminded Prentyse of a crocodile’s –except with bigger fangs– yet flexible enough for speech.
+Its snout, two metres long, reminded Prentyze of a crocodile’s –except with bigger fangs– yet flexible enough for speech.
 Two orange eyes faced them over the snout, with another pair set further around the head, which likely gave it good all-round vision.
 Lights reflected from one of its forward eyes, but congealing, black fluid –oozing from a gashed brow– obscured the other.

 Scales that could turn a crossbow bolt continued down a thick, violet neck on which hung a wrinkled, yellow crop.

-Mesmerised, Prentyse kept both his lights high, trained on the nightmarish head.
+Mesmerised, Prentyze kept both his lights high, trained on the nightmarish head.
 Others, with more presence of mind, swung their beams around in the dusty air to assess the tactical situation.
 The tunnel opened into a large, circular chamber with a low, shallow-domed ceiling.
 The lair’s space and proportions were like the inverted saucer shape of a sports’ throwing-disk – albeit a fat one.
 The dragon in the centre occupied almost a quarter of the chamber’s volume.

 Could that be a nest?